oslokommune/ukeweb_designsystem/src/molecules/navigation/navbar_menu_services/navbar_menu_services.md

 ### General

-The menu component displays horizontally a hamburger menu button and other custom content in tablet and desktop view.
+The navbar menu services component displays horizontally a hamburger menu button and other custom content in tablet and desktop view.
 This custom content will be hidden in mobile view and show only a hamburger menu button.

-The the custom content have to be present within the opened menu in the mobile view.
+The custom content have to be present within the opened menu in the mobile view.

 Use the class "osg-menu\_\_content" to hide the custom content in mobile view.